PatrickGreen93/PatrickGreen93.github.io/resume.md

 Current - 2019

 -   Leading the lab class for Honors Intro. to Psychology courses.
-    Includes developing activities for lab days and supervising them.
+    Included developing activities for lab days and supervising them.
 -   Grading assignments and exams for various courses (e.g., IO Psychology, Intro. to Psychology, Statistics) and providing feedback.